gher-uliege/Diva-Workshops/notebooks/README.md

 ```

 If `divand` is already up-to-date, this command will not make any change.
-It is usually necessary to restart julia (in jupter notebook you select Kernel -> Restart) if `divand` was updated, unless:
+It is usually necessary to restart julia (in jupyter notebook you select `Kernel -> Restart`) if `divand` was updated, unless:
   * you did not yet import divand
   * or if you use `import divand` (as opposed to `using divand`), it is sufficient to reload divand with the command `reload("divand")`.